 The first is the quaver motive of resignation introduced in bar 2 of the opening aria.
 Then follow the triplet passages which formed the bulk of the third vocal section of that movement.
 The one long and deeply affective melisma in this movement is articulated on Trane----tears.

 Furthermore, Bach concludes with a few more bars of the resignation motive, itself emerging on a strong dissonance, d flat against a low held c (bar 17).

 A sense of purpose, an attitude of resignation and a journey of sorrow; all are inevitable ingredients of the tortuous voyage that must be made before salvation can be achieved.
 Bach has no qualms about reminding us of this yet again before the finale chorale closes the subject.

 It is probable that the final chorale was sung with only one singer to a part.
-It is also likely that only three more musicians would have been called upon at this point if the bass soloist were to sing the lowest line.
+Only three additional musicians would have been called upon at this as the bass soloist would have sung the lowest line.
 Musically this is the most interesting and demanding of the four parts, the descending scale under the fifth phrase reaching down through nearly two octaves.
-Possibly this is symbolic of the final journey into a safe haven or anchorage.
+Possibly this is a further symbol of the final journey into a safe haven or anchorage.

 The combination of three and four-bar phrases gives this chorale an unworldly sense of spaciousness where time has little relevance.
-The text calls upon Sleep’s companion, Death, to lead us into this sheltered harbour where Death is seen as a friend not an enemy.
-The dread of earthly demise, so graphically portrayed in other of Bach’s great works has no place here because Death marks the conclusion of mortal struggles, appropriately completing our most difficult of voyages.
+The text calls upon Sleep’s companion, Death, to lead us into this sheltered harbour where he is seen as a friend rather than an enemy.
+The dread of earthly demise, so graphically portrayed in other of Bach’s great works has no place here because Death marks the conclusion of mortal struggles, appropriately completing our most difficult voyage.